Quantum Phase diagrams and transitions for Chern topological insulators: Quadratic Integers

-We want to give proofs for some relations between the norm function and rational primes that should be useful in studying 2D lattices.
-Some definitions will be useful.
-A unit in quadratic integers rings is a number $u \in \Z[\omega]$ whose norm is $1$.
-An associate $\mu \in \Z[\omega]$ of a number $\nu \in \Z[\omega]$ is a number that satisfies the relation $\nu=u\cdot \mu$, for some unit $u$.
-The associates of a number is the set of all its associates and this is a finite set for $\Z[\omega]$ \cite{IrelandRosen1990}.
-From the multiplicativity of the norm, all associates will have the same norm.
-A number $\mu \in \Z[\omega]$ is called to have an isolated norm if the only numbers with the same norm as $\mu$ are its associates.
 In the following, Greek letters are used for quadratic integers while Latin letters are reserved for rational numbers.
 The letters $p,$ and $\pi$ are used for rational primes and quadratic primes in their respective ring.
 We start by three lemmata that illustrate the structure of the norm function in relation to inert primes.

 \begin{lemma} In a quadratic integer ring $\Z[\omega]$, the norm function cannot represent any inert prime $p\in \Z$. (i.e. there is no number with norm $p$). \end{lemma} \begin{proof} Assume $\exists \alpha \in \Z[\omega] $ such that $N(\alpha) = p$.
 This entails, however, $N(\alpha)=\alpha \cdot \overline{\alpha}=p$ which is a contradiction since $p$ is an inert prime and neither $\alpha$ nor its conjugate are units. \end{proof}